 - Guided and self-guided game viewing drives and walks

-iSimangaliso was South Africa’s first listed World Heritage Site in December 1999, attributed to its incredible natural beauty and global values: an incredibly rich biodiversity thanks to a great variety of different ecosystems in a relatively small area.
+iSimangaliso Wetland Park became South Africa's first listed World Heritage Site in December 1999, attributed to its incredible natural beauty and global values; an incredibly rich biodiversity thanks to a great variety of different ecosystems in a relatively small area.
 This ranges from coral reefs and sandy beaches to subtropical dune forests, savannahs and wetlands.
-Wildlife occurring in the park includes elephant, leopard, black and white rhino, buffalo and various antelope.
-In the ocean: whales, dolphins and marine turtles including the leatherback and loggerhead turtle.
+Wildlife in the park includes elephant, leopard, black and white rhino, buffalo and various antelope.
+In the ocean, there are whales, dolphins and marine turtles including the leatherback and loggerhead turtle.

-In the words of former president and the late South African icon, Nelson Mandela:
+In the words of late former president and South African icon, Nelson Mandela:

 Kosi Bay consists of a system of four lakes linked by a network of channels.
-Its estuary offers superb snorkelling and it’s a world-class fly-fishing destination.
-Ancient traditional fishing is still practiced here.
-It’s also the only place where you’ll find all South Africa’s mangrove species together, as well as the only area of naturally-occurring Raphia palms.
+Its estuary offers superb snorkelling and it's a world-class flyfishing destination.
+Ancient traditional fishing is still practised here.
+It's also the only place where you'll find all South Africa's mangrove species together, as well as the only area of naturally occurring Raphia palms.

-Coastal Forest – this area is only accessible by 4WD vehicle and includes the pristine beaches of Mabibi, Island Rock, Rocktail Bay and Black Rock.
+Coastal Forest is only accessible by 4x4 and includes the pristine beaches of Mabibi, Island Rock, Rocktail Bay and Black Rock.
 Sweeping beaches and beautiful dunes are common sights.
 Snorkelling and scuba diving are outstanding.

-Lake Sibaya is South Africa’s largest fresh-water lake.
-Set into forested coastal dunes, its crystal-clear waters teem with hippo and crocodiles.
+Lake Sibaya is South Africa's largest freshwater lake.
+Set into forested coastal dunes, its crystal clear waters teem with hippo and crocodile.
 Birdlife is incredible.

-uMkhuze is a 38,500-hectare birding paradise – with over 420 species of birds listed.
-You’ll also have an excellent chance to spot leopard, black and white rhino, elephant, giraffe, wild dog, cheetah, hyena and various antelope are also to be seen.
-Lions have recently been re-introduced, after an absence of 44 years!
+uMkhuze Game Reserve is a 38,500-hectare birding paradise with over 420 species of birds listed.
+You'll also have an excellent chance to spot leopard, black and white rhino, elephant, giraffe, wild dog, cheetah, hyena and various antelope are also to be seen.
+Lions have recently been reintroduced after an absence of 44 years!

-False Bay A scenic area including sand forests, thorn veld and open savannah.
-Boating and fishing are popular pursuits as well as hiking, horse riding and birding, or you can simply enjoy the views out over Lake St Lucia.
+False Bay is a scenic area including sand forests, thornveld and open savannah.
+Boating and fishing are popular pursuits as well as hiking, horseback riding and birding, or you can simply enjoy the views out over Lake St Lucia.

-Lake St Lucia is Africa’s largest estuarine system: 80 km long and 23 km across at its widest point.
-With over 800 hippos and 1200 crocodiles, this dynamic eco-system hosts large flocks of pelicans, flamingos, ducks, waders and a huge variety of fish and other aquatic species.
+Lake St Lucia is Africa's largest estuarine system at 80 km long and 23 km across at its widest point.
+With over 800 hippo and 1,200 crocodile, this dynamic ecosystem hosts large flocks of pelican, flamingo, duck, wader and a huge variety of fish and other aquatic species.

 Eastern Shores and Cape Vidal offers you the ideal beach and safari destination.
-There are a number of game-viewing roads which criss-cross over a variety of habitats, from dunes and grasslands to lakes, pans and coastal dune forests, interspersed with panoramic lookout points.
+There are a number of game-viewing roads that criss-cross over a variety of habitats from dunes and grasslands to lakes, pans and coastal dune forests, interspersed with panoramic lookout points.
 Popular beaches include Cape Vidal and Mission Rocks.

 You may also want to look at